 - personal data must only be collected and used for purposes for which the customer has been notified and has consented to, or are permitted by law;

-- access and disclosure is strictly on a need-to-know basis;
+- access and disclosure are strictly on a need-to-know basis;

-- the integrity and security of personal data is paramount; and
+- the integrity and security of personal data are paramount; and

 - personal data that is no longer required for legal or business purposes must be destroyed securely in accordance with document retention policies.

 With rising international data privacy standards, we conduct regular reviews to ensure our systems are robust.
 Data privacy impact assessments are integral to our business and product development process, to ensure that data protection is embedded into the services we provide and into every aspect of our operations.

 We have in place data breach, complaint handling and escalation processes.
 Group Operational Risk Management and the Data Protection Office review any incidents and the corresponding action plans developed by the business and support units.
 Significant incidents are escalated to relevant senior management committees.